erinpentecost/markovr/README.md

 # markovr [![crates.io](https://img.shields.io/crates/v/markovr.svg)](https://crates.io/crates/markovr)

 **Higher-order Markov Chains** can have longer memories than your [typical Markov Chain](https://en.wikipedia.org/wiki/Markov_chain), which looks back only 1 element.

-They are the basic building block for the [WaveFunctionCollapse](https://github.com/mxgmn/WaveFunctionCollapse) algorithm.
-A zeroth-order Markov Chain is the equivalent of a weighted die.
+Cool features:

+* **Arbitrary-dimension Markov Chains**.
+Nth-Order chains are possible.
+* **Partial-view element generation**.
+Missing an input during generation?
+No problem.
+* **Fast generation**.
+Generating a value from a trained model is done in O(lg N) time, where N is the number of possible outputs for that position.
+* **Optionally Deterministic**.
+Need more control in your life?
+Deterministic generation functions are available.

 ## Usage